You are currently viewing Skilled Worker Visa 2024

 If your application is successful, you’ll get a new visa giving you permission to do both jobs.

-You do not need to apply to update your visa if you’re taking on additional work in the same occupation code or you’ll be doing less than 20 paid hours a week.
+You do not need to apply to update your visa if you’re taking on additional work that has an eligible occupation code or you’ll be doing less than 20 paid hours a week.

 When to apply to update your visa